Give Back to Your Patients (for Free!) with Quiz for a Cause

 We know that victims of sexual violence utilize healthcare services at higher rates than non-victims, giving us a unique perspective and opportunity to identify, screen, and intervene, helping to prevent further physical and emotional trauma while encouraging victims to heal toward their best selves.
 Statistically speaking, regardless of your specialty or practice environment, you are likely to see patients who are unrecognized or undisclosed victims of sexual violence.
 Do you know how to screen for, identify, and respond to sexual violence when you see it?

-At Rosh Review, we believe that knowledge is power and that education saves lives.
-That is why we are offering our Quiz for a Cause, a free question bank designed with one goal: to ensure you have the knowledge you need to save the lives of victims of sexual violence.
+Introducing Quiz for a Cause: Interpersonal Violence and Sexual Assault—a free question bank designed to ensure you have the knowledge you need to save the lives of victims of sexual violence.
 The rest is up to you.

 Quiz for a Cause: Human Trafficking